How to Invest in Georgian Real Estate with a $200,000 Budget

 Khimshiashvili Street commercial corridor ($2,800–$3,800/sqm): Batumi’s main commercial artery offers 50–70 sqm units suitable for restaurants, retail chains, or medical offices.
 This location provides consistent 9–11% yields with balanced seasonal performance, as both tourist and resident traffic sustain demand year-round.

-Due diligence specific to Batumi commercial: Verify municipal commercial zoning permits (essential for hospitality/food service), assess building management quality (common area maintenance impacts tenant retention), and check infrastructure—properties with independent utilities and parking access command 15-20% rental premiums.
-Transaction timelines in Batumi run 30-40 days from offer to registry completion.
+Due diligence specific to Batumi commercial: Verify municipal commercial zoning permits, especially for hospitality and food service use.
+Assess building management quality, since common area maintenance affects tenant retention.
+Also check infrastructure—properties with independent utilities and parking access can command 15–20% higher rents.
+Transaction timelines in Batumi run 30–40 days from offer to registry completion.

 What are the best specific investment options for $200,000 in Georgian real estate?